MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Exchange-Teams-interact.md

 - SharePoint Online is required to share and store files in team conversations.
 Microsoft Teams doesn't support SharePoint on-premises.

 - Users must be assigned a SharePoint Online license if they want to share files in Chats.
 If users aren't assigned and enabled with SharePoint Online licenses, they don't have OneDrive for Business storage in Microsoft 365 or Office 365.
-File sharing will continue to work in Channels, but users are unable to share files in Chats without OneDrive for Business storage in Microsoft 365 or Office 365.
+File sharing continues to work in Channels, but users are unable to share files in Chats without OneDrive for Business storage in Microsoft 365 or Office 365.

 - Users must be enabled for Microsoft 365 group creation to create teams in Microsoft Teams.